mytechnotalent/dc540-0x00004/README.md

 Dr. Emery Riddle, "The Cipher", was able to intercept an official Dark Eyes document, `Адрес.png`, to which he passed along to the team.

 Bets and Z arrived at the Alice Springs facility to meet the Reverse Engineer and in he walked wearing a blood-red robe and cape.
-Bets and Z introduced themselves and he said, I am, "The Harvinator".
+Bets and Z introduced themselves and he said, I am Arvinator.
 I am from a hidden island kingdom that no nation knows about.
 We have the most superior Cyber capabilities and evade even the most sophisticated SIGNIT satellite capabilities as we exist on no map!

 Bets coordinated with the Alice Springs team to prepare transport to the Dark Eyes facility immediately.
-Bets, Z and Harvinator boarded the transport and arrived at the Dark Eyes 1337 gate.
+Bets, Z and Arvinator boarded the transport and arrived at the Dark Eyes 1337 gate.

 Z noticed the security cameras and immediately begin searching for a way to patch into them and hijack the footage to play an infinite loop to the Dark Eyes security team monitoring the cameras.
 After three hours, Z was able to compromise the cameras and the team began Reverse Engineering the `1337бэкдор.uf2` firmware.

-After 77 straight hours, the Harvinator was able to crack the 1337 gate firmware!
+After 77 straight hours, Arvinator was able to crack the 1337 gate firmware!
 Immediately the gate opened and the team proceeded to Sector 42 to begin their recon.

 One of the guards did notice them as they entered the hallway and Bets was able to snap his neck within 1.337 seconds so that he made no sound or alert to the facility.